f0rkz/Bootstrap-Nest-Administration-Tool/README.md

 Create a mysql database and give it a username and password.

-	create database nest_statistics;
+	create database nest_stats;
-	grant all privileves on nest_statistics.* to nest_statistics@localhost identified by 'some-password';
+	grant all privileves on nest_stats.* to nest_stats@localhost identified by 'some-password';

 Export the tables from dbsetup.sql to the mysql database.